-Site specific designations to be taken forward as part of the Lee NDP are listed is the Site Allocations (SA) Table 4 below.
-The purpose of SAs is to ensure land is available in appropriate locations to meet development and renewal targets for Lee and to protect land uses for specific activities, such as for employment.
+Site specific designations to be taken forward as part of the Lee NDP are listed in the Site Allocations (SA) Table 4 below.
+The purpose of the SAs is to ensure land is available in appropriate locations to meet development and renewal targets for Lee and to protect land uses for specific activities, such as for employment.
 For each SA, specific policies are defined to guide how these sites should develop in a sustainable and integrated manner.
+It is envisaged that each site will be developed through a design-led approach.
+This will give flexibility for each site, but help to clarify design aspirations, determine site capacity and help to determine the most appropriate form of development for each site.
+This should ensure that local context and character is taken into account and that the development is well-designed and adds to the overall quality of the area as promoted by the NPPF.

-The sites were identified in an assessment undertaken by AECOM (part of a technical support package allocated to Lee), which can be found in Annex 4 of this plan.
+The sites were identified in an assessment undertaken by AECOM (part of a technical support package allocated to Lee Forum), which can be found in Annex 4 of this plan.
 The assessment took into account sites highlighted by Lewisham and Greenwich councils' call for sites as well as the sites observed during a number of engagement walks with the local community, details of which can be found in the Consultation Statement which accompanies this plan.
-The final report was reviewed at the committee meeting of January 2018 and the below sites where selected as appropriate for future sustainable development.
+The final report was reviewed at the committee meeting of January 2018 and the sites were selected as appropriate for future sustainable development.
+It should be noted that some of the sites originally selected have not been taken forward following further discussion with Lewisham Council.
+All of the sites allocated for development fall within Lewisham Council area.

 The Leegate Centre, the largest site in the Lee Forum area, was not initially identified as a site allocation as it had planning permission to redevelop at that time.
 This planning permission has since expired and the site has been bought by Galliard Homes.
-Given that Leegate received more comments at consultation than any other site and was heavily commented on during AECOM's design guidance workshop in 2019 and Lewisham's Local Plan consultation in 2021 it has now been added as a site allocation.
+Given that Leegate received more comments at consultation than any other site and was heavily commented on during AECOM's design guidance workshop in 2019 and Lewisham's Local Plan consultation in 2021, it has now been added as a site allocation.

 Site allocations are sites that have been identified within the Lee Forum area that may be subject to development proposals during the life of the Plan.
-If the owners of these sites put them forward for development, the Lee Forum would support their development if it were in line with the following policy guidance, in addition to the general policies as stated throughout Section Four and the design guidance in Section Five Area.
+If the owners of these sites put them forward for development, Lee Forum would support their development if it were in line with the following policy guidance in each specific policy, in addition to the general policies as stated throughout Section Four and the Area Design Guidance appended to this Plan.
+Any proposals will also need to take account of relevant policies in Lewisham's Local Plan and any supplementary planning guidance issued by that Council.
+At present, there is a Small Sites Supplementary Planning Document (SPD) adopted in 2021 and a Tall Buildings Addendum published in May 2022 which are of particular relevance.